Understanding the power specs of amplifiers can be important when we are looking to buy a new model.

 For audiophile amplifiers, the distortion will be more like 0.02 or 0.03%.

-7. Why Do I Need More Power?
+7. Do You Need More Power?

 Getting more volume isn’t necessarily the best reason to buy a more powerful amplifier.